 1. Don’t keep your email subscription a secret.

-A typical problem with most websites is that the option to join a mailing list isn't easily visible.
-After all, you can’t increase your opt-ins if no one knows where or how to subscribe to your content.
-The first thing you should do is include a sign-up form on your website, blog and/or resources pages.
-To further increase your odds, add a link to the form in your email signature, on your social media channel company descriptions, and other relevant locations.
+A typical problem with most websites is that joining a mailing list isn't easily visible.
+After all, you can't increase your opt-ins if no one knows where or how to subscribe to your content.
+You should first include a signup form on your website, blog, and resources pages.

 2. Leverage pop-up forms.